kuj0210/IoT-Pet-Home-System/README.md

 ## **Requirement**

- - Raspnerry Pi 3 module B (used in Pi Server)
+ - Raspberry Pi 3 module B (used in Pi Server)
  - 3 servo-motors(for meal,water,door) and PiCamera
  - Computer or Notebook(used to chat-bot API Server)
  - Smart Phone for using chat-bot(used in client)